 For example, if you’re a landlord and you use a letting agent to collect rent from your tenant, your agent must be a member of one of the schemes, because they ensure landlords and tenants are compensated if the agent cannot repay the money, for example if they go into administration.

 All letting and management agents must join any of the following government approved schemes:

 - Safeagent (previously NALS)

 Other letting agency redress schemes (optional)

-What if your agent isn’t registered with a government-approved redness scheme?
+What if your letting agent isn’t registered with a government-approved redress scheme?

-If you are using a letting agent that isn’t a member, you can contact your local council, who can then investigate and prosecute the agency.
-A local council can issue a fixed penalty fine of up to £5000 per branch.
+If you are using a letting agent that isn’t a member, you can contact your local council, who can then investigate and prosecute any agents that are failing to comply with their legal obligations.
+A local council can issue a fixed penalty fine of up to £5,000 per branch.